Poppins + Inter

 The five boxing wizards jump quickly over the lazy dog, mixing jugs of quiet vodka while the jury watches.
 Click anywhere in this preview and type your own text to try the pairing.

-Poppins 600 / Inter 400 — click the text to edit
+Poppins 600 / Inter 400 — click any section and type your own copy.

 Why it works